Cheshire Home, Chung Hom Kok

-Cheshire Home, Chung Hom Kok (舂磡角慈氏護養院) is a public hospital in Chung Hom Kok, Hong Kong.
+Cheshire Home, Chung Hom Kok (舂磡角慈氏護養院, CCH) is a public hospital in Chung Hom Kok, Hong Kong.
 It provides extended care for patients with physical disabilities and chronic illnesses.
 It is under the Hong Kong East Cluster managed by the Hospital Authority.

 History

 The Cheshire Home in Chung Hom Kok is one of The Cheshire Foundation Homes for the Sick in many countries, and is the first in Hong Kong.
 It was set up by Lieutenant Colonel Nigel Watson after he visited Hong Kong in June 1961 and noticed the need for such homes in the colony.
 The Cheshire Foundation Homes for the Sick were started in 1948 as a mission for the relief of suffering all over the world, after Group Captain Leonard Cheshire, a British Royal Air Force pilot during the Second World War and recipient of the Victoria Cross.

 The Cheshire Home in Chung Hom Kok was opened in October 1961, established at the site of the former Royal Artillery camp, granted by the Government of Hong Kong.
 Patients were accommodated in the headquarters building formerly occupied by the gunners, and staff quarters were situated in the adjacent Nissen huts.
 The gun site was built between 1938 and 1940; and the guns were put out of action before being abandoned during the Japanese invasion in December 1941.